thomaslombart/dialogflow-testing-library/README.md

 1. Recreate a new bot: `const otherBot = createBot("my-project-id", "de")`
 2. Call the `newSession` method.
 It will create a session and all methods associated to it with the exact same parameters you passed to the first `createBot` request.

-### `matchIntent(sentences, intent)`

-You may want to check if a collection of sentences are always detected as the same intent.
-Thus, you can make sure your training phrases are not conflicting across all intents.
-It takes every phrase of your `sentences` array, trigger a request for each one of them and run the `toHaveIntent` matcher.

-**Parameters**:

-- `sentences`: **Required**. an array of queries, each one of them will be passed to `request`.
-- `intent`: **Required**. the intent that should be matched.

 ## Custom matchers